Introduction

 Statutory Basis and Regulatory Oversight

-The Companies Act 2006 and the Business Names Act 1985 primarily govern the use of trading names in the UK.
-These laws set the legal boundaries for companies operating under names different from their registered titles.
-Sections 1192 to 1208 of the Companies Act 2006 outline the rules concerning business names, including trading names.
+In the UK, the use of trading names is primarily governed by the Companies Act 2006 and the Business Names Act 1985.
+These statutes set out the obligations for companies operating under names other than their registered names.
+Specifically, Sections 1192 to 1208 of the Companies Act 2006 outline regulations concerning business and trading names.

 Legal Requirements and Restrictions